 - Transactions taking place between a holding company and its subsidiary are eligible for stamp duty relaxations.

-However, there are also disadvantages like misuse of power, exploitation of subsidiaries, over-capitalization, etc associated with holding companies.
-Therefore, companies must wisely make a choice and carefully handle the rewards and repercussions of the decision of becoming a parent company of a subsidiary company.
+However, there are also disadvantages like misuse of power, exploitation of subsidiaries, over-capitalization, etc. associated with holding companies.
+Therefore, companies must wisely make a choice and carefully handle the rewards and repercussions of the decision to become a parent company of a subsidiary company.